 THE WAY TO A MAN’S HEART

-My husband sacrificed our love to his manly pursuits in the misty, green-mud countryside.
+My husband had sacrificed our love to his manly pursuits in the misty, green-mud countryside.
 His dawn trampings in the hills left me lonely in bed.
 I thought early risers were early bedders.
 I was wrong.
 His evenings, and sometimes half his nights, were spent casting his fishing line in the rush of the becks.
 He wanted a fish, a slimy, cold-blooded creature.

 I blame myself.
 The night before our wedding, my mother’s advice to me was, ‘Remember, the way to a man’s heart is through his stomach.’
 Foolishly, I believed her.
-Over the years I wasted my talents on stews cooked with brown meat and soft red and orange vegetables and diverted my energies into piles of fresh clean laundry.
+Over the years, I wasted my talents on stews cooked with brown meat and soft red and orange vegetables and diverted my energies into piles of fresh clean laundry.
 But I was not in my element.
 I was a fish out of water.